Amazon S3

 • Only comma-delimited .csv files are currently supported.

-• The cumulative query and file size limit is 15gb.
+• The file size limit is 15gb.

 • Excel files currently can’t exceed ~100 mb due to performance issues with the Excel file parser in the connector.